 - Work alongside your care team and PD doctor to identify goals for treatment.

-- Report all symptoms and medication side to your care team.
+- Report all symptoms and medication side effects to your care team.

 - Find a support system that works for you.
 Women are more likely to go to doctors’ appointments alone, and not have a care partner.
 Find a support group, mental health professional, or group of friends that offer support.